 Health and Safety

-Mi-A-Kon-Da consistently meets and exceeds the health standards as established by the Ontario Camping Association, as well as those set through the Ministry of Health and the Ministry of Environment and Climate Change
+Mi-A-Kon-Da consistently meets and exceeds the health standards as established by the Ontario Camps Association, as well as those set through the Ministry of Health and the Ministry of Environment and Climate Change.

-The water supply used by the camp is pumped daily from Lake Wah Wash Kesh – known as an incredibly clean lake.
-All water that is drawn from the lake is tested and goes through a filtration and chlorination process that consistently meets or exceeds Ministry of Health and Ministry of Environment standards.
+The water supply used by the camp is pumped daily from Lake Wah Wash Kesh, which has been proven to be an incredibly clean lake.
+All water that is drawn from the lake is tested and goes through a filtration and chlorination process that consistently meets or exceeds all of the Ministry of Health and Ministry of Environment standards.